Connecting travel trailer batteries – there’s no magic way of doing it!

 Any LiFePO4 battery used as the main RV supply will cope with ease.
 Such power can just be met by a 12 volt 200 amp-hour AGM battery.
 But 300 plus amp hour is preferable.
 Some owners attempt this with 200 or so amp hour deep cycle lead-acid batteries.
 They will supply such power for a short time, but doing so repeatedly shortens their life.

-Connecting caravan batteries – Summary
+Connecting travel trailer batteries – Summary

 The best way to increase available power for the same energy capacity is via batteries capable of doing so.